Gramado: Lago Negro

 A creek was dammed up to create a U-shaped lake.
 Rosenfeld imported pine seedlings from the Black Forest in Germany to be planted all around the newly formed lake's rim.

 Lago Negro is a 1.6 kilometers away from the Town Hall.
 There is a boathouse, working daily from 08:30 to 19:00, where you can rent swan boats to tour the lake, concession stands, public restrooms, and a small craftsmen fair nearby.

 The city is in a mountain range, averaging 850 meters above sea level.
 Visitors from the Northern Hemisphere mid-latitudes may notice several tree species (including Red Maple, American Sweetgum and American Tuliptree) common to their home territory in cultivation here, flourishing among the native Parana Pine.
 Hydrangeas blossom in late spring.

 Climate

-The climate is maritime temperate with mild summer (Cfb, according to the Köppen climate classification).
+Gramado has a temperate oceanic climate (Cfb, according to the Köppen climate classification).
 The summers are not usually hot, with temperatures around 22 C. There are some hotter days, but with always pleasant evenings, moderated by mountain air and forests.
 Winters are cool, with temperatures sometimes falling below 0 C, heavy frosts and occasional snowfall.